AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 ---
-title: Search engine overview
+title: Search engine prerequisites
 description:
 ---

-# Search engine overview
+# Search engine prerequisites

 As of Adobe Commerce and Magento Open Source 2.4, all installations must be configured to use [Elasticsearch](https://www.elastic.co) or [OpenSearch](https://opensearch.org/) as the [catalog](https://glossary.magento.com/catalog) search solution.